Get Rich or Die Tryin': Legacy

+In addition, the album was noted for blending 50 Cent's own aggressive and gangster persona with numerous catchy, radio-friendly and quotable hooks, which significantly contributed its crossover success to an audience not normally accustomed to rap music.
+Chris Campion once stated that while 50 Cent was not the most skilled rapper or wordsmith, "he has an ear for melody that has fixed his records in the upper reaches of the pop charts."

 In a 2013 retrospective, Billboard states that the album "rewrote the hip-hop rulebook".
 Neil Kulkarni of Crack states that Get Rich or Die Tryin combined "Southern-style textures with gritty East Coast lyrical content" in a way that many succeeding artists would strive to replicate, and argues that the album's success paved the way for future gangsta rap artists including Jeezy, Rick Ross, and the Game.
 50 Cent has also been credited with inspiring later rappers to write more overtly about their "personal turmoil".

 Sha Money XL credits the album's success to the memorability of 50 Cent's background:

 A lot of rappers, they just come out with a song.
 And you either like the song or you don't.
 50 not only came out with songs, he came out with a story that people could relate with – not getting shot, but the world being against him and him still being fearless and ready to challenge everyone.
 He gave the world a street story but on the highest level with the help of Eminem and Dre.